What is XaaS? ( Examples, Benefits, Limitations, and Trends)

 Reduction of carbon footprint

 It can help you to be more green by reducing your carbon footprint.
-Since these application providers manage and maintain the infrastructure, customers do no need to run their own data centers, which use a lot of energy.
+Since these application providers manage and maintain the infrastructure, customers do not need to run their own data centers, which use much energy.

 Flexibility